andreacorra/wolfdiet/data/wolfdiet_csv/README.md

-This folder contains the SQLite version of wolfdiet database
+This folder contains the csv version of wolfdiet data view.